Helping You Navigate The Commercial Loan Closing Process From Start To Finish

 About Streit Lending

 Streit Lending offers short-term construction and bridge loans in Southern California, from $500,000 to $10,000,000 at a loan-to-cost up to 70 percent, to build and rehabilitate commercial and residential properties.
-Streit can tailor a loan to meet borrowers’ needs and offers quick, transparent and stress-free closings that help clients complete construction projects faster.
+Streit can tailor a loan to meet borrowers’ needs and offers quick, transparent, and stress-free closings that help clients complete real estate transactions faster.